History of the Office of the Inspector General of the United States Army: Continued growth (1903–1939)

 In the period after World War I, the inspectorate dealt with many problems, including complaints over misdirected mail, misconduct by soldiers and damage to civilian property.
-Inspectors were active in France (until 1919), Russia (until 1920) and Germany (until 1923).
+Inspectors were active in France (until 1919), Russia (until 1920), and Germany (until 1923).
 The inspectorate peaked at 248 officers in 1919, the same year a plan to severely limit the Department's responsibilities was proposed.
 By 1920, 33 officers were in the Office of the Inspector General, while 54 remained at camps or in the geographical departments.
 In 1915 the office had handled about 9,500 actions, while by 1921 it processed nearly 17,700.

 In the National Defense Act of 1920, the inspectorate was reorganized, with an inspector general and 61 inspectors.
-The secretary of war could shrink or increase the office by 15% without Congress passing a new law, and the department shrunk from 62 to 56 officers in June 1922 and, after several further rounds of downsizing, ended at 40 in 1923.
+The Secretary of War could shrink or increase the office by 15 percent without Congress passing a new law, and the department shrunk from 62 to 56 officers in June 1922.
+After several further rounds of downsizing, there were 40 IGs in 1923.
 In 1925, the inspectorate allocated the additional responsibility of inspecting ten monuments and twelve parks.
 To obtain better training for inspectors general, they would often receive training at civilian businesses and schools, including Sears & Roebuck.
-The department inspected finances and troops, the number of inspections increasing dramatically at the beginning of the 1930s, under Hugh Aloysius Drum and his successors.
-By the mid 1930s the War Department inspectorate was averaging about sixty major investigations annually.
-The department became responsible for inspecting the Civilian Conservation Corps in 1933.
+The department inspected finances and troops, with the number of inspections increasing dramatically at the beginning of the 1930s, under Hugh Aloysius Drum and his successors.
+By the mid-1930s the War Department inspectorate was averaging about sixty major investigations annually.
+The department assumed responsibility for inspecting the Civilian Conservation Corps in 1933.

 Later history (1940–)

-By 1940, all subordinate commanders from division level were given an inspector general under their control to conduct inspections and investigations as needed.
-The army grew during World War II, and by 1945, there were about 3,000 inspectors general serving in the army.
-The rapid reduction in the size of the army from about 9 million in 1945 to a few hundred thousand in 1946, caused the inspector general to receive thousands of requests for help from soldiers being released from the army, largely because they were not being released quickly enough.
+By 1940, all subordinate commanders from division level and above were assigned an inspector general under their control to conduct inspections and investigations as needed.
+The Army grew exponentially during World War II, and by 1945, there were about 3,000 inspectors general serving in the Army.
+The rapid reduction in the size of the Army from about 9 million in 1945 to a few hundred thousand in 1946 resulted in the inspector general system receiving thousands of requests for help from soldiers being released from the Army, largely because they were not being released quickly enough.

-The statutory basis for the current inspectorate system comes from the 1950 Army Reorganization Act, which replaced the Inspector General's Department with the Office of the Inspector General (OTIG).
-The inspector general was responsible to the chief of staff, and responsive to the secretary of the army.
-The reorganization made the inspector general responsible for investigating the discipline, efficiency and economy of the army.
-They were particularly focused on training and combat readiness.
+The statutory basis for the current IG system stems from the 1950 Army Reorganization Act, which replaced the Inspector General Department with the Office of the Inspector General (OTIG).
+The Inspector General was responsible to the Chief of Staff, and responsive to the Secretary of the Army.
+The reorganization made the Inspector General responsible for investigating the discipline, efficiency, and economy of the Army, with a particular focus on training and combat readiness.
 In 1952, the OTIG initiated an orientation course for officers selected to be inspectors general.
-Before this there was no provision for formal instruction, although the old Inspector General Department had maintained and distributed instructional material to each inspector general; including guides, handbooks and other procedural material.
+Before this there was no provision for formal instruction, although the old Inspector General Department had maintained and distributed instructional material to each inspector general, including guides, handbooks and other procedural training.